 It may sound counterintuitive, but watery eyes can be a symptom of dry eyes, which periodically produce excess tears to counteract irritation.
 When that’s not the case, whipping winds are usually to blame.
 And though you may not think of winter as an allergy season, increased time spent at home can expose you to more indoor allergens like mold, dander and dust.
 Histamine, the protein released by your body during an allergic reaction, can cause the eyes to water just as it causes a nose to run.

 The Fix: Protect yourself on blustery days by wearing wraparound sunglasses when you step outdoors.
 Keep your allergy-fighting efforts up, even if winter’s not your peak season.
 Practice avoidance—for example, limit pets to one area of your home—and keep your surroundings clean and tidy.
+Focus on the bedroom, since you spend consecutive hours there when you sleep: use mattress covers, opt for an area rug rather than full-coverage carpet and consider a HEPA (high-efficiency particulate air) air filter.
 Taking prescribed allergy medication, even if you otherwise feel fine, may also help reduce watering.

 Redness is caused by dilated and swollen blood vessels on the surface of the white portion of the eye (called the sclera).
 While there are many possible reasons for this inflammation, the usual suspects—indoor allergens, dry air and wind—are typically to blame.
 Lack of sleep and improper care of contacts can also be at the root of this problem—both are issues that may pop up more as your winter schedule gets more crowded with commitments and time is short.